If I Had to Start From Zero With My Art Business

 LISTEN ON YOUR FAVORITE PODCAST PLAYER: SPOTIFY | GOOGLE | APPLE

-In fact, let's just say that everything in my business got completely wiped out.
-My email list, my website, my social media following and all the art I've ever made.
-And then an angel visited me and said, "Josie, you must start over, create and sell art."
-What in the heck would I do?
-How in heaven's name would I even start?
+So let’s say I had to do it myself—start completely over.
+My email list, my website, my social media following, and all the art I’ve ever made—gone.
+And then an angel visits me and says, "Josie, you must start over.
+Create and sell art."
+What would I do?
+How would I even begin?

-Well, today I'm going to tell you.
-I get the question A LOT:
+Well, today I’m going to tell you.
+I get this question all the time!

 I’ve been a professional artist for a while now.
 My daddy is a painter and I became declared artist in my teens.
 I’ve been to art school and grad school and I’ve been making a decent living as an artist for a good while now.
-I’ve built up a decent fan base.
+I’ve built up a decent fan base, I have a vast portfolio, and a legit CV.

 But what if I had to start over?
 And let’s say, just for spice, that I also had a full time job or small children, or both, so time was limited, and I just had an hour or two a day to spend.